Nolsters/quickactionwd/README.md

-# quickactionwd
+# Quick Action web drive.
-Quickly edit documents on the cloud with your peers in a lightweight web applicaition.
+Quickly edit documents on the cloud with your peers.